Contributing

 The documentation uses MkDocs.

-All the documentation is in Markdown format in the directory ./libraries/website/docs
+All the documentation is in Markdown format in the directory ./website/docs.

-Many of the pages include blocks of code that are complete, runnable applications that live in the ./libraries/website/docs/snippets/
+Many of the pages include blocks of code that are complete, runnable applications that live in the ./website/docs/snippets/ directory.

-All of the inline python snippets double as tests run with each website build.
+All inline Python snippets double as tests run with each website build.
 This helps ensure that:

 After executing the test snippets, we convert each file to an iPython notebook and an "Open in Colab" badge is inserted near the snippet.